7 Translation Questions Answered: Tips for Working with a Translation Agency

 Most translation providers can work from any type of file format.
 We recommend providing editable files whenever possible (for example, providing the InDesign file with all the linked files).

-When the content is complete, send the final version to your translation agency so they can provide a firm estimate of price and turnaround time.
+When the content is complete, send us your final version so we can provide a firm estimate of price and turnaround time.
 If you anticipate that there may be any updates to the content, communicate this up front.
 Unexpected, last-minute changes can impact the timeline and add to the cost.

-Provide any reference materials that will help your translator better understand the context so there will be no guesswork about your intended meaning.
+Provide any reference materials that will help the translator better understand the context so there will be no guesswork about your intended meaning.

 By making decisions about your preferred style, tone, and terminology upfront, you can help ensure your brand and messaging are conveyed accurately and remain consistent across language and content.